KVL logo

 In collaboration with the University of Pisa, KVL curates Digital Humanities Island in Second Life and, funded by the British Council and the Italian Ministry of Research and Higher Education, carries out research into heritage visualisation in Virtual Worlds.

-• Woong Choi (International internship from Kyoto University, Japan.
+• Dr. Woong Choi (International internship from Ritsumeikan University, Kusatsu, Japan.
 April-July 2009)

-• Francesco Orsi (Erasmus internship from University of Pisa, Italy.
+• Francesco Orsi (Erasmus internship from the University of Pisa, Italy.
 March-April 2009)

-• Fabrizio Giannone (Erasmus internship from University of Bologna, Italy.
+• Fabrizio Giannone (Erasmus internship from the University of Bologna, Italy.
 June-August 2008)